-Zosel Dam is the outlet of Lake Osoyoos, which extends into the Canadian portion of the subbasin.
-Besides the mainstem Okanagan River, three other perennial tributaries flow into Lake Osoyoos, two are located on the Washington State side of the border (Ninemile and Tonasket creeks) and one is located in British Columbia (Inkaneep Creek).
-Both Ninemile and Tonasket creeks have had PIT tag interrogation sites installed for a number of years; additionally, a permanent PIT array was installed in Inkaneep Creek in 2015.
-Approximately 5 km upstream of Lake Osoyoos, on the Okanagan River mainstem, a permanent PIT array spans the entire channel (site OKC situated at Vertical Drop Structure 3) which has been in operation since 2010.
+Three perennial tributaries flow into Lake Osoyoos, two on the Washington State side of the border (Ninemile and Tonasket creeks) and one in British Columbia (Inkaneep Creek).
+Both Ninemile and Tonasket creeks have had PIT tag interrogation sites installed for a number of years; additionally, a permanent PIT tag interrogation site was installed in Inkaneep Creek in 2015.
+Approximately 5 km upstream of Lake Osoyoos, on the Okanagan River mainstem, a permanent instream PIT array spans the entire channel (site OKC situated at Vertical Drop Structure 3) which has been in operation since 2010.
 Since all salmon migrating upstream of Lake Osoyoos must cross over OKC, it has been a pivotal detection site for enumerating adult salmon abundance and observing migration timing.
-PIT arrays were also installed on two other British Columbia tributaries located further up in the subbasin, Shingle and Shuttleworth creeks.
+PIT tag interrogation sites were also installed on two other British Columbia tributaries located further up the subbasin, Shingle and Shuttleworth creeks.